gathertown/mapmaking/object-upload-tool/README.md

 - Sprite - layer with artwork on it
 - Fold - layer with fold (depth sort line) information on it
 - Origin - layer with origin of each sprite direction on it
+- Collision - layer to specify which tiles block movement
+- Sittable - layer to specify which tiles are able to be sat on by players

 ### Usage